 If you’ve read a few of my posts, or follow me on social media, you probably know that I’m an introvert.
 “Introverts are drained by social encounters and energized by solitary, often creative pursuits.
 Their disposition is frequently misconstrued as shyness, social phobia, or even avoidant personality disorder, but many introverts socialize easily; they just strongly prefer not to.
 In fact, the self-styled introvert can be more empathic and interpersonally connected than his or her outgoing counterparts.”

 I don’t view my introversion as a problem.
 It’s just who I am and how I relate to the world.
-It really doesn’t interfere with life.
+It usually doesn’t interfere with life.
 I’m fortunate to be well-matched in my family.
 We all prefer a quiet night in, to the hustle and bustle of the social scene.
 There is something that does interfere with my life, though.

 Social anxiety has become more of a buzzword lately.
 Some people think it’s the same as being shy or akin to being introverted.
 It’s more than that, though.
-And it can actually be crippling.
+It can be crippling.
 Perhaps the most difficult thing is the effect it can have on relationships.
 Many people who suffer from social anxiety decline invitations so often that eventually their friends stop asking them to get together.

 The root of social anxiety, fear of scrutiny and judgment by others, can impact your writing as well.
 Whenever I publish a blog post or a book, I experience anxiety similar to what I feel in social situations.